 - In a medium size mixing bowl cream butter, cream cheese, and butter together until fluffy.
 This can be done by hand but to get a fluffier texture I recommend using an electric mixer.

-- Add egg yolk, almond extract orange juice, and beat well.
+- Add egg yolk, almond extract orange juice, sugar, and beat well.

 - In a smaller bowl combine flour, baking powder, and salt.
 Add this to the creamed mixture and mix well.
 Add 3 of the 4 cups of coconut and stir well.

 - Cover the bowl tightly with saran wrap and refrigerate for one hour.
 This is to make the dough easier to work with.